rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortOrder - SortOrder: Sorting order for support access.
     - filters - list of SupportUserAccessFilterInputs: Specifies how to filter the list of targets.
 - Returns SupportUserAccessConnection.
-### syslogexportrules
-Get the configured syslog export rules

-Supported in v5.1+
-Return the list of all configured syslog export rules.

-- There is a single argument of type GetSyslogExportRulesInput.
-- Returns SyslogExportRuleSummaryListResponse.
 ### tablefilters
 - The tablefilters subcommand takes no arguments.
 - Returns TableFilters.
-### target
-- There is a single argument of type System.String.
-- Returns Target.
-### targetmapping
-- There is a single argument of type System.String.
-- Returns TargetMapping.
-### targetmappings
-List all target mappings.

-- There are 5 arguments.
-    - sortBy - ArchivalGroupQuerySortByField: Specification on how to sort a list of target mappings.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - filter - list of TargetMappingFilterInputs: Specification on how to filter a list of target mappings.
-    - contextFilter - ContextFilterTypeEnum: Specifies the context filter to use.
-    - isRcsStatsRequired - System.Boolean: Corresponds to rcs stats flag, only true value will add rcs stats in response.
-- Returns list of TargetMappings.
 ### targets
 List all targets.